ml-archive/blog/source/_posts/2016-10-18-Understanding-code-signing-for-iOS-apps.md

 -
   **Q**: I have downloaded the provisioning profiles and certificates from the developer portal, but I can't sign the app.
   **A**: Yes, because you don't have the private key, the one that was in the certificate signing request.
 Most likely, another team member created those certificates and provisioning profiles before.
-Either regenerate the certificate (which will break all provisioning profiles associated with that certificate, but not any App Store apps using those) or create a new one if possible.
+You can get the private key from the original developer, revoke the certificate and generate a new one (which will break all provisioning profiles associated with that certificate, but not any App Store apps using those) or create a new one if possible (currently, there's a maximum of 3 distribution certificates allowed per account).

 - **Q**: What about the push certificates?
 I want my app to receive push notifications.
 Shouldn't I create a provisioning profile that uses the APNS certificate?
   **A**: No. When you create an APNS (Apple Push Notification Service) certificate, you associate that with an app id.
 So, first you have your CSR, then you create a new APNS certificate with that CSR, download it, open it in Keychain and export it as .p12, which you later upload to your push notification provider.
 The .p12 file will know that it's associated with that app, and it will send pushes to that app only.
 That's also a reason why you can't associate an APNS certificate with a wildcard app id (com.youcompany.*).
 The push notification server needs to know to which app it sends the notifications.